 CONSIDER CHARACTER.
 Don't choose someone that a court would not approve as a guardian, such as someone with a history of drug or alcohol abuse or a criminal record.

 TALK IT OVER.
 Although the guardian selection decision belongs to the parents, it is important to get approval from the person you are considering before you make it final.
 There may be valid reasons why someone can not fulfill your request, and it is better to find that out while you still have the option of making another selection.

 GET IT IN WRITING.
 Once your decision is final, consult your attorney to draft the necessary documents to make your choices legally binding and official.
 Wills, trusts, and other legal documents can be used to implement your guardianship decisions.
 Your attorney can advise you on proper procedure, prepare the necessary paper work, and file any required documents.

-As you are thinking about your estate plan, one of the most crucial decisions you will have to make is the designation of a guardian for your child.
-There are a number of important legal aspects to consider and you likely have questions about the process.
-The good news is that you can get your questions answered today by an experienced family law attorney.
-Start the process with the free case evaluation at no obligation to you.
+As you're thinking about your estate plan, one of the most crucial decisions you will have to make is the designation of a guardian for your child.
+There are a number of important legal aspects to consider and you'll likely have questions about the process.
+The good news is that you can get your questions answered today by contacting an experienced family law attorney near you.